Žamberk: Sights

 The historic centre is formed by Masarykovo Square and adjacent streets.
 The main landmark of the square is the town hall.
 It is a Neoclassical building from 1810.
-In the midle of the square are Marian column from the late 17th century and the fountain with sculptures of a nymph and a centaur.
+In the middle of the square are a Marian column from the late 17th century and a fountain with sculptures of a nymph and a centaur.

 The Church of Saint Wencleslaus is the highest building in the town.
 Its existence was first mentioned in 1348.

 The Žamberk Castle is a Renaissance building that includes the Chapel of the Assumption of the Virgin Mary and a castle park, probably founded in the 19th century.
 The castle is inaccessible to the public.

 The Jewish cemetery was established in around 1700 and today there is a small exposition on Jewish population in the town.